Spectral thresholding for the estimation of Markov chain transition operators: Introduction

 We consider an aperiodic and irreducible Markov chain $(X_i )_{i \in \mathbb{N}}$ with the $d$-dimensional torus $\mathbb{T}^d$ as state space.
 The dynamics of this chain are described by its transition operator,

 where $f \in L^2=L^2(\mathbb{T}^d )$.
 We are interested in nonparametric estimation of the transition density $p(\cdot, \cdot )$ and thus the transition operator $P$, too. \\ Nonparametric estimation of $p$ when assuming smoothness of $p$ has been thoroughly studied, e.g. \cite{AkakpoLacour, Birge, Clemencon, Lacour, Sart,AthreyaAtuncar98, Roussas69,DoukhanGindes83}.
 If $p \in H^s$, where $H^s$ denotes the $L^2$-Sobolev space of smoothness $s$, the $L^2$-minimax rates for estimating $p$ are Here we use the additional information provided by assuming that $P$ has an approximately \emph{low rank} structure to improve these rates.
-Precisely, since $P$ is a compact operator on $L^2(\mu)$ it has functional singular value decomposition
+Precisely, denoting by $\mu$ the invariant density of $P$ and assuming that $p$ and $\mu$ are bounded, we see that $P$ is a compact operator acting on $L^2(\mu)$ and hence (c.f.
+Theorem 3.4.1 in \cite{Helemskii06}) has functional singular value decomposition with respect to $\mu$, i.e.

 and we assume that the singular values $\lambda_k$ decay exponentially fast, in the sense that for constants $c, C >0$

 This assumption is motivated by discrete, low frequency observations of periodised, reversible diffusion processes for which it is fulfilled by virtue of Weyl's law \cite{Garding, Hormander, Ivrii2000, IvriiWeyl, Weyl1911}.
 Indeed, for a $1$-periodic Lipschitz continuous vector field $b(x)=(b_1(x), \dots, b_d(x))$, a scalar $1$-periodic $\sigma(x)$ and a standard Brownian motion $W_t$ define the multi-dimensional diffusion process